 For more details, we spoke with Ralph Lorenz at APL, who helped organize the Dragonfly concept and is the project scientist.

 IEEE Spectrum: What are the flying conditions on Titan like (relative to Earth) and how are they reflected in Dragonfly's design?
 In what ways would a rotorcraft behave differently on Titan than on Earth?

-Ralph Lorenz: Titan's atmosphere is 4x denser than ours, and the gravity is 7 times smaller, so it's very easy to fly.
-Actually Dragonfly's aerodynamic design isn't that different from the 'quadcopter taxis' being trialled for Earth, but the power to the motors is much less for Dragonfly because of these factors.
+Ralph Lorenz: Titan's atmosphere is four times denser than ours, and the gravity is seven times smaller, so it's very easy to fly.
+Actually Dragonfly's aerodynamic design isn't that different from the “quadcopter taxis” being trialed for Earth, but the power to the motors is much less for Dragonfly because of these factors.
 The denser atmosphere (higher Reynolds number) means we choose a slightly different wing section for the rotors (rather like the ones used on wind turbines).

 How would Dragonfly take off, navigate, and land autonomously?
 What kinds of sensors would it use?

 We can't get into too many details on this, but lidars and radars have been used on terrestrial drones and planetary landers.
 To a first order, scientists on the ground will tell Dragonfly broadly where we want to go, and it just has to find a flat spot in that general area.
 And we can always fly back to our first landing spot that we know is safe.

 Can you describe the first hardware experiments you're planning on doing?
 How will you be able to test the hardware on Earth?

 We use a full-up test model (that is less massive than the real thing) and validate numerical models of the dynamics with that.

 What kinds of recent technological advances have given you confidence that a robot like Dragonfly could reliably work?